Our people

 Over the years, VACCHO has responded to the needs of the Community-controlled health sector by expanding our capacity in the areas of training and development, advocacy, health research and evidence, health promotion, engagement with Community, government and stakeholders, and business support.

-In 2021, VACCHO reached a milestone of 100 staff for the first time in the organisation’s 25-year history.
+In 2021, VACCHO reached a milestone of 100 staff for the first time in the organisation’s 28-year history.
 Across the seven units that make up VACCHO, we have staff from different disciplines with varied skillsets, and with a range of perspectives and life experiences.

 VACCHO is at heart, and by constitution, a Community-controlled organisation.
 Respect for Culture, Community and Country is fundamental to what we do as an organisation and who we are as individuals.
+We seek to nurture a trusting, respectful and inclusive culture, where staff are proud of their work, empowered to succeed and their wellbeing and safety are respected.

 Dr. Jill Gallagher AO (HonLLD)